1984vc/website/content-src/notion/docs/founders-handbook/safe-side-letters.md

 - The simplest MFN simply explains the right:

-{{< callout emoji="✔️">}}
+{{< callout type="info" emoji="✔️" >}}
-**MFN Rights:** In the event that the Company issues any additional Simple Agreement for Future Equity, or convertible notes, at any time when the Investor holds the SAFE, which have terms that are more favorable to the holders thereof than the terms of the SAFE, such as a larger conversion discount, lower cap, or triggers for forced conversion, the Company shall promptly provide substantially equivalent rights to the Investor without further consideration.
+MFN Rights: In the event that the Company issues any additional Simple Agreement for Future Equity, or convertible notes, at any time when the Investor holds the SAFE, which have terms that are more favorable to the holders thereof than the terms of the SAFE, such as a larger conversion discount, lower cap, or triggers for forced conversion, the Company shall promptly provide substantially equivalent rights to the Investor without further consideration.
 {{< /callout >}}

 - It's also advantageous to the company to explicitly layout a mechanism for communicating the clause to the investor and putting the onerous on the investor to determine whether or not the terms are more favorable.
 YC's standard MFN clause reads:

-{{< callout emoji="✔️">}}
+{{< callout type="info" emoji="✔️" >}}
-**"MFN" Amendment Provision:** If the Company issues any Subsequent Convertible Securities with terms more favorable than those of this Safe (including, without limitation, a valuation cap and/or discount) prior to termination of this Safe, the Company will promptly provide the Investor with written notice thereof, together with a copy of such Subsequent Convertible Securities (the "**MFN Notice**") and, upon written request of the Investor, any additional information related to such Subsequent Convertible Securities as may be reasonably requested by the Investor.
+"MFN" Amendment Provision: If the Company issues any Subsequent Convertible Securities with terms more favorable than those of this Safe (including, without limitation, a valuation cap and/or discount) prior to termination of this Safe, the Company will promptly provide the Investor with written notice thereof, together with a copy of such Subsequent Convertible Securities (the "MFN Notice") and, upon written request of the Investor, any additional information related to such Subsequent Convertible Securities as may be reasonably requested by the Investor.
 In the event the Investor determines that the terms of the Subsequent Convertible Securities are preferable to the terms of this instrument, the Investor will notify the Company in writing within 10 days of the receipt of the MFN Notice.
 Promptly after receipt of such written notice from the Investor, the Company agrees to amend and restate this instrument to be identical to the instrument(s) evidencing the Subsequent Convertible Securities.
 {{< /callout >}}

 - Last, if the SAFE is being executed very early in the life of the company and the company might consider applying to an accelerator like YC itself, it is recommended to have an exception for accelerators—so you're not forced to reprice the SAFE at the cap of YC's investment.
 This typically reads

-{{< callout emoji="✔️">}}
+{{< callout type="info" emoji="✔️" >}}
 … For purposes of this paragraph, "Subsequent Convertible Securities" excludes any Safes issued to Y Combinator or its affiliates, including but not limited to Y Combinator ES20, LLC and YC ESP22, L.
 {{< /callout >}}